The Art Lawyer's Diary by Barbara Hoffman: A Movable Feast for a Troubled Time

 Minimal — 8 October 2025 – 19 January 2026

-A counterweight to the spectacle of the fair, Minimal stages quietness as resistance: works by Judd, Kawara, Ryman, LeWitt, Dorthea Roclbourne, Maran Hassinger and Howardena Pindell— pieces that refuse narrative, refuse speed, refuse distraction.
+The Minimal exhibition is a counterweight to the spectacle of the fair.
+Minimal stages quietness as resistance: works by Judd, Kawara, Ryman, LeWitt, Dorthea Rockbourne, Maren Hassinger and Howardena Pindell— pieces that refuse narrative, refuse speed, refuse distraction.
 In a season of overstimulated publics, the exhibition proposes attention as a political ace.
 As with Cartier, the exhibition, which is composed largely of Pinault’s collection, is avant-garde in the number of women artists over 50 who only recently have gained the prominence and market deserved.

 The American Parallel: 2024 and the Shrinking Democratic Imagination